-This project is a complete teardown/rebuild located directly across from Falmouth’s Surf Drive Beach facing Vineyard Sound.
-With its many balconies and large windows, each room provides unobstructed sightlines with breathtaking views of Martha’s Vineyard and nearby Nobska Light.
+This project was a complete teardown/rebuild located directly across from Falmouth’s Surf Drive Beach and facing Vineyard Sound.
+With its many balconies and large windows, each room provides unobstructed sight-lines with breathtaking views of Martha’s Vineyard and nearby Nobska Light.

 A pier and beam foundation features concrete piers set deep into the ground.
 A pier and beam foundation does not rest directly on the ground.
 Instead, it is elevated about 18” above, with utility units for plumbing and electricity installed in this crawlspace.

 Building a home with direct exposure to the open ocean requires the use of materials that tolerate or repel the corrosive effects of saltwater, salt air, gusts of wind, harsh UV rays and a persistent moist environment that quickly breaks down many typical building materials causing mold, corrosion, and decay.

 For this home, we used double-coated, pre-stained shingles which offer UV protection, are water repellant and mildew resistant.
 Additional material choices for this home included vinyl windows and composite decking.

 We also used a new structural “zip” wall panel system that provides a built-in energy-efficient barrier to keep moisture out by reducing air leakage that can cause moisture damage.
 These green-colored wall panels create a draft proof system with a perm rating similar to conventional sheathing covered with house wrap.